Mechamod/Galopp-Merger/README.md

   - galopp-scraper.py: Scrapes the races in a given range of id's and saves them into multiple csv files (Why?
 See the _Notes_ folder)
   - galopp-merger.py: Merges the different csv files into one
+  - galopp-preprocessor.ipynb: Preprocesses the dataset out of the galopp-merger and returns the cleaned dataset and a dataset with all the horses
   - Notes/Notes.md: My plans and notes of developing this script
+  - csvs/: A foler that contains all the created csv files

 ### Installation